 The Need for Need-Based Care

-New White Paper Explores the Relationship between Poverty and Health
+White Paper Explores the Relationship between Poverty and the Need for Equitable Access to Healthcare

-The new paper explores the connection between poverty and health.
-Lower income Americans, research shows, are more prone to diseases like diabetes, stroke, depression, and heart disease.
+This white paper explores the connection between poverty and the need for equitable access to healthcare.
+Lower-income Americans, research shows, are more prone to diseases like diabetes, stroke, depression, and heart disease.
 They’re more likely to have severe complications from COVID.
 Infant mortality is higher, and life expectancy is lower.

-Another is addressing physical, behavioral, and social issues all at once.
-Patients who can’t afford time off for medical care are less likely to attend follow-up appointments and preventive screening visits.
-They’re also less likely to visit the physician when they have no transportation.
+Another concern is addressing physical, behavioral, and social issues simultaneously.
+Members who can’t afford time off for medical care are less likely to attend follow-up appointments and preventive screening visits.
+They’re also less likely to visit the physician without transportation.

 “Housing, transportation, and food are a huge part of healthcare.
 These are things many of us take for granted,” said Mike Radu, AbsoluteCare CEO.
 “Without a place to store medications, healing foods, and rides to appointments, it’s unlikely that a person with a chronic condition has an equal opportunity to get well.
 That’s why we address social drivers of health in our comprehensive care centers and in the communities we serve.”